A number of food truck festivals take place in Metro Vancouver each year including in Coquitlam, Maple Ridge, New Westminster and other places.

 - The Pacific National Exhibition – the PNE features dozens of food truck vendors from mid-August until the beginning of September.

 - Shipyard Night Market – a night market with live music and, on especially busy days, up to a couple of dozen food trucks on Friday evenings in North Vancouver.
-(This event last happened in 2019 and may or may not happen again.)
+(From May 16th to September 12th in 2025.)

 Vancouver Food Truck Companies